De-Feedback V1

 Can I sell my license to someone else?

-Sure, but we only support our product up to two degrees of ownership transfer.
-This means we support you and the next person you sell it to, but nobody after that.
+Sure, but we only offer free "support" for our product up to two degrees of ownership transfer.
+You can of course always sell it to whomever whenever, but this means we only officially support you and the next person you sell it to, but nobody after that, at least not for free.
 We also don't support renters — you are expected to be the support line for anyone you rent to.
 Note: it is against the Windows IoT Enterprise license agreement to make copies of the OS or disk.

 Can I sell my hardware to someone else?